Homotopy type of spaces of locally convex curves in the sphere S^3: The maps and Proposition

 Let $i: \cD_3 \to \cL_3$ be the inclusion map constructed in \cite{Goulart-Saldanha-cw} (especially in Theorem~4).
 For item 4, notice that it follows from items (1) and (3) that the map $i \circ \alpha^{2}: S \to \cL_3$ intersects $\cM_{\mu_0,\mu_1}$ precisely once at $(0,0) \in S$, and that intersection is transversal.

-For item (5), we have to verify that $[aaaa\alpha^{2}]$ is zero in the abelian homotopy group $G = \pi_{2\mu_0+2\mu_1}(\cD_3;\alpha^0(0))$.
+For item (5), we have to verify that $[aaaa\alpha^{2}]$ is zero in the homotopy group $G = \pi_{2\mu_0+2\mu_1}(\cD_3;\alpha^0(0))$ (which is abelian).
 Since the connected components of $\cD_3$ (and of $\cL_3$) are known to be simply connected (from Theorem 2 in \cite{Goulart-Saldanha-cw}), the base point is not an issue.

 Let $S_1 = \partial([0,1] \times D)$.
 Let $\beta: S_1 \to \cD_3$ coincide with $\alpha^{2}$ on the bottom and on the first level of the wall and be defined on the top $\{1\} \times D$ by $\beta((1,s)) = aaaa\alpha^0(s)$.
 By construction, $[\alpha^{2}] = [\beta] - [aaaa\beta] \in G$ and therefore $[aaaa\alpha^{2}] = [aaaa\beta] - [aaaaaaaa\beta] \in G$.
 The map $aaaa\alpha^{2}$ is clearly loose (for instance, from Lemma~10.3 in \cite{Goulart-Saldanha-cw}): from Lemma~10.1 in \cite{Goulart-Saldanha-cw} we have $[aaaa\beta] = [aaaaaaaa\beta] \in G$.
 This implies $[aaaa\alpha^{2}] = 0$, as desired. \end{proof}